kaykuhl/100-days-of-code/log.md

 ![Debugging](https://i.ibb.co/02j5jLy/7-23-20.png)

 **Thoughts:** I am having a little trouble understanding this part of the backend and how everything is coming together.
 I will take another look tomorrow and see what is going on.
 It seems like sometimes coming back to a problem after sleeping or with a fresh set of eyes sometimes allows you to see what you didn't see beforehand.

+### Day 12: July 25, 2020

+**Today's Progress**: Still stuck in on the same problem in the Mars API Rover Workshop.

+**Thoughts:** I thought I could figure this out and finish up this app today but it was a day of debugging.